loftwah/devops-refresher/aws-labs/README.md

 - Fault labs: `aws-labs/99-fault-labs.md`
 - Observability (OpenTelemetry + Logs): `aws-labs/22-observability-otel/README.md`

-As of now, the core AWS lab flow ends at 20 (EKS App).
+As of now, the core AWS lab flow ends at 20 (EKS CI/CD).
 If we add more, we will continue numbering sequentially.
-Note: Lab 21 adds a separate EKS pipeline to preserve ordering; both pipelines trigger from the same repo/branch.
+Note: Lab 20 adds a separate EKS pipeline to preserve ordering; both pipelines trigger from the same repo/branch.

 ## VPC Endpoints – Why Optional (but Recommended)?